Future-proofing workflows with Canon's PTZ cameras

 "The different cycling options in the Auto Loop app work well for audience reaction shots, or for cycling between a vocalist, guitarist and drummer when filming a band," says Paul.

-The RA-AL001 Auto Loop app enables you to pre-programme a pan, tilt and zoom sequence or even an entire range of camera movements, which can be put on a loop and repeated at the touch of a button.
-The settings are displayed on the same screen as the camera feed, so there's no need for pop-up menus.
+Auto Loop App RA-AL001 enables you to pre-programme a pan, tilt and zoom sequence or even an entire range of camera movements, which can be put on a loop and repeated at the touch of a button.

 The ability to pre-record PTZ routes with smooth adjustment of start-stop acceleration and deceleration simulates manual control to keep everything looking natural.
 There are two different loop options: continuous operation, which follows a basic A-B-C-A-B-C progression, and reciprocating cycle operation, which follows an A-B-C-B-A-B-C progression.
 The app gives you full creative control over camera movements, freeing up operators during shoots.